Commercial Air Conditioning, Commercial HVAC, Commercial Installations, Commercial Refrigeration

-There are about 24,000 restaurants in New York City alone.
-Restaurant customer retention can be difficult to manage in that kind of climate.
-With all of those choices, how do you motivate your customers to keep coming back for more?
+There are more than 27,000 restaurants in New York City alone.
+Restaurant customer retention can be difficult to achieve in that kind of climate.
+With so many choices, how do you motivate your customers to keep coming back for more?

 1. Entertain to sustain the audience

 It’s dinner time and your customer is deciding whether to return to your restaurant or try a new place down the street.
 What tips the scales in your favor?

 Having special events and entertainment is a great way to get restaurant customer retention.
 Diners will choose your business again and again if you offer special events and a fun night out.
 Go classic, with karaoke, open mics, trivia, and live music.
 Or you can stand out with stand-up comedians, themed parties, and cooking demonstrations.

 There’s nothing better for building customer loyalty than providing a fun and memorable experience.

 Have a recurring event with a theme, and advertise widely.
 This is great for restaurant customer retention, because it reminds past guests of your business and gives them a reason to come back and try something new or something they enjoyed in the past.

 You can also team up with neighboring businesses to benefit both of you.
 Have a movie theater nearby?
 Offer a dinner-and-a-movie deal for everyone who shows tickets in your restaurant.

 Having recurring events helps increase restaurant customer retention because it integrates your restaurant into your customer’s routine.
 Taco Tuesday?
 Breakfast for Dinner Day?
 Make it your own and diners will remember to visit regularly.